Baiae: Villa of the Ambulatio

 Overlooking the sea is the "Villa of the Ambulatio" with a series of six terraces connected to each other by a complex of staircases of which the last leads to the "sector of Mercury".
-It is named after the 'ambulatio', the long corridor with two longitudinal naves on the second terrace, intended to be a covered walk with large openings with a magnificent panorama of the gulf below.
+It is named after the ambulatio, the long corridor with two longitudinal naves on the second terrace, intended to be a covered walk with large openings with a magnificent panorama of the gulf below.
 Traces of precious stucco can be seen on the brick structure of the central pillars.

 On the upper terrace were the residential areas, once richly decorated with several rooms dedicated to leisure.
 The third terrace is now transformed into a tree-lined garden.
 The fourth terrace was for service areas.
 On the fifth terrace are several rooms probably used as places to stay and rest, open to the sea and to the last terrace below that once was occupied by a garden, as today, perhaps surrounded by a colonnade.

 Sector of Sosandra

-Bounded by two parallel staircases is the sector or "Temple of Sosandra" from the name of the statue found in 1953 and now located in the National Museum of Naples.
+Bounded by two parallel staircases is the sector or "Temple of Sosandra" from the name of the statue found in 1953 and now in the National Museum of Naples.

-The complexity of this sector on four terraces does not allow its intended use to be identified but it was either a spa, a villa, a hospitalia (a sort of hotel for visitors to the nearby spa), or even a meeting place of Nero for the entertainment of sailors of the nearby Classis Misenensis, the Miseno fleet.
+The complexity of this sector on four terraces including a spa, a villa, a hospitalia (a sort of hotel for visitors to the nearby spa) is recognisable as the ebeterion built by Nero, according to Dio Cassius, for rest and recreation of the sailors of the nearby Misenum fleet.

 On the highest terrace are service areas and a small balneum with rich stucco decorations on the ceiling.
-The next level has a large terrace open to the sea and bordered on three sides by a portico.
+The next level has a large terrace bordered on three sides by a portico.
 In the garden are four parallel walls that perhaps delimited three triclinia in the open.
 Above the peristyle are several residential rooms, once richly finished, particularly the original precious mosaic floors representing theatrical masks inside geometric frames.
 Below this level is a semicircular building surmounted by five vaulted rooms once hidden by a façade decorated with niches and columns, overall making an impressive composition.
 On the axis of the complex is a room perhaps used as a nymphaeum from which flowed the water that fed an existing large external circular tank.
 On the peristyle of the lower terrace are paintings from two successive periods: those with an Egyptian taste (characters and symbols of the cult of Isis) from the middle of the 1st century AD; these are largely covered by paintings of the 2nd century, which depict male and female figures within architectural schemes.

+Underwater Archaeological Park

+In the bay, completely submerged by the waters, are the remains of the commercial ports of Baiae (Lacus Baianus) and the Portus Julius.
+Further west was the port of Cape Misenum, the base of the Roman imperial fleet.
+Mosaics, traces of frescoes, sculptures, road layouts and columns are also well-preserved about 5 m below sea level.

+The protected areas were established in 2002 as a unique example in the Mediterranean of archaeological and natural protection underwater.